evanshortiss/node-cron-master/README.md

 managment of cron-master.
 Each file in the folder must have module.exports set to an instance of CronMasterJob.

+As of version 0.2.0 the jobs are not cached.
+This means if you call load jobs a second time with the same jobs a new instance of the file containing the job will be loaded.
+This means the _require.cache_ for the specifc cron files your loading is deleted.

 The callback should be of the format _function(err, jobs)_. _jobs_ will be an Array of the managed jobs that were loaded.